-About your Fiber Jack
+Wondering what your Fiber Jack is?

 Powering your Fiber Jack

-Troubleshooting your Fiber Jack
+Troubleshoot your Fiber Jack

 Google Fiber uses open source components (some of which are licensed under GPL).
 You can find our repository of open source code at code.google.com/p/gfiber.